What is photogrammetry?

 Image overlap is necessary for creating highly detailed orthomosaic images with no gaps in visual or data continuity.
 The more overlap, the more data is collected for the software to include in a composite map — and the more detailed and accurate the map will be.

-When planning your drone flight, aim for at least 70% image overlap.
+When planning your flight, aim for at least 70% front and side image overlap.
 Some projects will require more detail and less distortion to be effective, in which case 80% or 90% overlap may be needed.
 For less detailed maps and models, 60% may be adequate.
 Be sure to weigh the cost of extra drone coverage against the detail necessary when setting your flight plan.
+For both manned and UAV flights the altitude in combination with the camera’s abilities will effect the overlap percentage needed.

-Keep in mind that older or weaker software may get bogged down when processing an excess of images, which can drastically slow down processing time.
+Keep in mind that older or weaker software and computer processing power may bog down processing speed with an excess amount of images.
 For highly detailed maps, software choice (which we cover below) is especially important.
 You don’t want to end up manually choosing which photos to upload in order to move the process along.

 How is resolution defined in photogrammetry?